OAR Mission and Structure

-What Is a Collaborative Community?
+What is an FDA Collaborative Community?

 A collaborative community is a continuing forum in which private- and public-sector members, which can include the FDA, work together on medical device challenges to achieve common objectives and outcomes.
 They are convened by interested stakeholders and may exist indefinitely, produce deliverables as needed, and tackle challenges with broad impacts.
 Collaborative communities may develop for a number of reasons, including when: